gdbooks/3DCollisions/Chapter4/bch_shake.md

 ### Shake it!

-Implementing the actual shake function is simple
+Implementing the actual shake function is simple.
+First, we check if the node has any children.
+If it does not, we don't do anything.

+If the node has children, we loop trough them BACKWARDS.
+Any child that has 0 triangles is removed.

+After we've removed the 0 triangle children, we loop trough the remaining children and call shake on them.
+In this way, the shake function is recursive.

 ```cs
 public void Shake() {